eclipsesource/tabris-js-docs/docs/3.0/types.md

 The **scale** is a positive float or `'auto'`.
 The image will be scaled down by this factor.
 Ignored if **width** or **height** are given.
 If neither **scale**, **width** or **height** are given the scale may be extracted from image file name if it follows the pattern "@\<scale\>x", e.g. `"image@2x.jpg"`.
 If the scale can not be determined by any of these methods it will be treated as `1`.

 The scale factor of the image is relevant when the intrinsic size (in DIP) of the image is needed for layouting.
-On high-density displays (i.e. [devices with a  scale factor higher than 1](./api/device.md#scaleFactor)) an undetermined image scale factor (or scale factor `1`) may make the image look blurry at full its natural size.
+On high-density displays (i.e. [devices with a  scale factor higher than 1](./api/device.md#scaleFactor)) an undetermined image scale factor (or scale factor `1`) may make the image look blurry at full its full natural size.
 It is the application developers responsibility to provide and use image files with the appropriate scale factor for any given device.

 The following are all valid `ImageValue` types: